University of Reading Research Data Archive

 Introduction

-The University of Reading takes reasonable steps to ensure that any Dataset and associated Metadata Record published in its Research Data Archive (the Archive) are an accurate and authentic output of research activity undertaken at the University, that the Dataset does not breach any law, and that it does not violate or infringe any copyright, trademark, patent or intellectual property right whatsoever of any person(s) or organisation.
+The University takes reasonable steps to ensure that any dataset and associated metadata published in the Research Data Archive are an accurate and authentic output of research undertaken at the University, that the dataset does not breach any law, and that it does not violate or infringe any copyright, trademark, patent or intellectual property right whatsoever of any person(s) or organisation.

 Grounds for complaint